2008-2016 Chrysler Town & Country minivan

 Tools needed: Panel tool, Phillips screwdriver

-It's relatively easy to retain the steering wheel audio controls when you install a new stereo in your Town & Country .
-When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.
+In most cases, it's reasonably easy to retain your van's steering wheel audio controls when you install a new stereo.
+When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with a compatible aftermarket receiver.

 Depending on the model, the Town & Country offered factory speakers in the front doors, the dash, the rear side panels, and the rear pillars.